rpabotsworld/awesome-rpa/CONTRIBUTING.md

 # Contribution Guidelines
-Unfortunately, not every library, tool or framework can be considered for inclusion.
-The aim of Awesome PHP is to be a concise list of noteworthy and interesting software written in modern PHP.
-Therefore, suggested software should:
+Unfortunately, not every link, library, tool or framework can be considered for inclusion.
+The aim of Awesome RPA is to be a concise list of noteworthy and interesting deatils around.
+Therefore, suggested link should:

 1. Be widely recommended
-2. Well known or discussed within the PHP community
+2. Well known or discussed within the RPA community
 3. Be unique in its approach or function
 4. Fill a niche gap in the market

-Self-promotion is frowned upon, so please consider seriously whether your project meets the criteria before opening a pull request, otherwise it may be closed without being reviewed.
+Self-promotion is frowned upon, so please consider seriously whether your links meets the criteria before opening a pull request, otherwise it may be closed without being reviewed.

 Also, please ensure your pull request adheres to the following guidelines:

-* Software that is PHP 7.0+, Composer-installable, PSR compliant, semantically versioned, unit tested, actively maintained and well documented in English.
 * Please search previous suggestions before making a new one, as yours may be a duplicate.
 * Enter a meaningful pull request description.
 * Please make an individual commit for each suggestion in a separate pull request.